- Student Handbook

 - Reduce the stigma associated with counseling.
 Tell your daughter/son that our counseling services are regularly used by many students for a variety of concerns and that utilizing counseling services reflects good use of one’s resources.
 Just as it is common to visit a doctor when one has a medical problem, there should be no shame in meeting with a counselor to discuss a personal issue or concern.

 - Suggest that your daughter/son visit the University of Maine website to become familiar with our services.
-Encourage your daughter/son to try our anonymous self-assessments.
+Encourage your daughter/son to try our anonymous self-assessment.

 No. Our records are confidential and are entirely separate from students’ academic records.